batmanav/ASPathInference/README.md

 RIBS are taken from http://archive.routeviews.org/
 Files:

-1. ./routeviews-urls.txt : List of URL of collectors(currently 18) available at archive.routeviews.org
+1. ./routeviews-urls.list : List of URL of collectors(currently 18) available at archive.routeviews.org

 2. ./getribs.py :
 Usage: python ./getribs.py
-Get rib files from http://archive.routeviews.org for the urls specifies in routeviews-urls.txt.
-Modify time,day,year,month parameters to get RIB of that time.
+Get rib files from http://archive.routeviews.org for the urls specifies in routeviews-urls.list Modify time,day,year,month parameters to get RIB of that time.
 RIBS are downloaded in 18 folders named by their respective numbers.